maggie0703/sales/README.md

 Summary:
 1. EDA.py
 explored missing values and some patterns.
-Analysis is contained in the notebook.
+Analysis is contained in the notebook

 2. preprocess_data.py
 data engineering: generated all shop-item pairs due to a monthly prediction, mean encoding, and lag features

 3. randomforest.py
 created a model with the method of random forest regression

 4. LightGBM.py
+created a model with the method of LightGBM

+5.ensemble.py
-created a model with the method of LightGBM 5.ensemble.py stacked two models with the method of linear regression
+stacked two models with the method of linear regression